joywin2003/joywin2003/README.md

 ![logo](Iamadeveloper.gif)

 # Hey there, I'm Joywin
-**I am a passionate programmer with a keen interest in exploring new technologies.
-I enjoy watching anime and challenging myself with new workouts.
-Cooking is a passion of mine, and I love experimenting with different recipes.
-Overall, I am a well-rounded individual committed to excellence in both my personal and professional life.**
+**I'm a computer science student who loves solving problems and building interesting projects.
+I enjoy building apps and APIs and I actively participate in hackathons, considering them invaluable learning experiences.
+I see challenges as chances to learn and improve.
+I also like working with others and talking about tech stuff.**

 <hr>